HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 - `observation` : observation identifier in the original dataset that belong to the Leave-out connected set.
 For instance, if the number 3 appears in this vector, it means that the third observation in the original dataset belongs to the leave-out connected set.
 - `first_id`: the first identifier corresponding to each observation in `obs` (e.g. worked ids in the leave-out connected set).
 - `second_id`: the second identifier corresponding to each observation in `obs` (e.g. firm ids in the leave-out connected set).
-- `beta`: the vector of coefficients used to compute the plug-in variance components.
 - `D_alpha`: the fixed effect for the first identifier corresponding to each observation.
 - `F_psi`: the fixed effect for the second identifier corresponding to each observation.
 - `Pii`: statistical leverage corresponding to each observation in `obs`.